 Detroit’s ties to the fortunes of the auto industry have been fraying for six decades, as manufacturing jobs in the city fell from about 348,000 in 1950 to 27,000 in 2012, with fewer than 10,000 working in the auto business.
 Even while the U.S. automakers ruled the roads in the ’50s and ’60s they moved much of their manufacturing out of Detroit to new factories elsewhere in the U.S. and around the world.
 That evacuation accelerated Detroit’s decline.
 Later, when both the city and the carmakers had shrunk, they found themselves in the same situation — with staff and services sized for an entity twice as large.
-To cover its costs, the City Council took on debt, running up a deficit that may reach $427.5 million by mid-2014.
-City employees, who had patterned their generous benefits on the auto industry’s glory days, were owed about $9.2 billion in pensions and other compensation.
+To cover its costs, the City Council took on debt, running up a deficit that reached $427.5 million by mid-2014.
+City employees, whose generous benefits were patterned on those in the auto industry in its glory days, were owed about $9.2 billion in pensions and other compensation.

-Struggling to cut costs deeply enough to allow the city to pay the bills, Detroit is just starting to map a road to recovery.
+Struggling to cut costs deeply enough to allow the city to pay the bills, Detroit is mapping a road to recovery, starting with downtown development that includes a new sports arena complex and a streetcar system.
 The $320 million from various federal programs the Obama administration has pledged to Detroit pales when compared with the $80 billion the government spent to save the auto industry.
 Local business leaders are hoping to emulate troubled cities that rebounded, from Pittsburgh to Leipzig, through a combination of outsourcing, rezoning and public-private partnerships.
-The emergency manager wants to revamp corrupt, inefficient or obsolete work practices and has secured givebacks from bondholders and trimmed obligations to retirees to create fiscal breathing room for bigger plans.
-But short-term savings like that could backfire later, says Michael D. LaFaive of the conservative Mackinaw Center: real reforms will require the cooperation of city workers, and new growth will require access to the bond market.
-He thinks the city should concentrate on creating a dramatically smaller, more efficient city structure.
-The wishes of city residents were more down to earth: In an October 2013 poll their priorities were for the city to hire more police, tear down abandoned buildings and fix the streetlights.
+A coalition of foundations committed $360 million over 20 years to help shore up the city’s pensions.
+Businesses have paid for the purchase of new police cars.
+Symbolizing the city’s renewed energy, traffic jams have returned to downtown streets.
+The city, though, continues to lose population.
+Michael D. LaFaive of the conservative Mackinaw Center says Detroit should acknowledge its downsized reality and concentrate on creating a dramatically smaller, more efficient city structure.

 The Reference Shelf